/

 Seems like it’s quite easy to complete an effective pricing page.
 Unfortunately, simply putting all the elements from the above list on your page won’t work.
 Designing a converting pricing page requires good knowledge of human psychology in general and the needs/preferences/pain points of your target audience in particular.

-Combining thorough user research with best design practices will help to create a pricing page that speaks product’s value and encourages the prospects to push the “subscribe” button.
+Combining thorough user research with best design practices will help create a pricing page that speaks to the product's value and encourages prospects to click the "subscribe" button.

-Regardless of what you’re selling, a simple time-tracking app, or a complicated all-in-one sales & marketing solution, start your pricing by knowing who your buyers are.
+Regardless of what you're selling, a simple time-tracking app or a complicated all-in-one sales & marketing solution, start your pricing by knowing who your buyers are.
 In other words, create buyer (or customer) personas.
-If you think I’m talking about fancy slides with vague concepts, you may have already prepared for one of the C-team meetings, that’s not the case.
-You need buyer personas created based on thorough quantitative analysis of sales and customer survey data.
+If you think I'm talking about fancy slides with vague concepts, you may have already prepared for one of the C-team meetings, that's not the case.
+You need buyer personas created based on thorough quantitative sales and customer survey data analysis.
 As a result of this exercise, you should understand what price certain groups of customers are ready to pay for your product, and these insights will underlie a value-based pricing strategy.

 Did you get the point?
-Great, going further.
+Great, going further into the best practices.

-A pricing page is a place where all your efforts spent on user and market research pay off.
-As soon as you define your target audience the next step will be to offer them the best-match product.
+A pricing page is where all your efforts spent on user and market research pay off.
+As soon as you define your target audience, the next step will be to offer them the best-match product.
 It should be a no-brainer for your customers to understand which of your products is specifically tailored to solve their problem.

 The smart way is to name the price plans after the customers’ group.
 For example, it can be a “Bootstrapper – Startup – Professional – Enterprise” plan.